EricRabil/Consumer/api/oauth2/applications.md

     "secret": "{{bot secret}}",
     "flags": 0,
     "bot_public": true
-  }, more objects repeating the above schema, each one representing another bot the user owns ]
+  }, "more objects repeating the above schema, each one representing another bot the user owns" ]
 ```